jasonalshamary/hungryadmin/content/pages/resume.rst

   and pushed for open source contributions

-- Familiar with working in a satellite office and interacting with team members distributed throughout multiple office locations and timezones
+- Familiar with working in a satellite office and interacting with team members distributed throughout multiple office locations and time zones

 - Technologies: MySQL, Puppet, Python, PHP, C, Bash, Git, SVN, CVS